aaayush27/Finance-Analysis-Dashboard/README.md

 **Visualization:** Interactive Transaction Grid

-Provides a detailed transaction-level view of financial records, allowing users to examine and validate the insights generated from summary-level analytics.
+Provides a detailed transaction-level view of financial records, allowing users to examine and validate insights generated from summary-level analytics.

 The grid includes: